Sophia Bush condemns man caught taking photos in ladies’ dressing room

-2:22 A Ghost Story star Sophia Bush condemns man caught taking photos in ladies’ dressing room
+Sophia Bush condemns man caught taking photos in West End dressing room

 ‘It colours a beautiful night with something ugly and scary and sad,’ Bush said